...And the Beast from the Sea: Plot

-Graham (Hugh Dancy) discusses with Crawford (Laurence Fishburne) and Bloom (Caroline Dhavernas) about encountering Dolarhyde (Richard Armitage) at the Brooklyn Museum.
+Graham (Hugh Dancy) talks with Crawford (Laurence Fishburne) and Bloom (Caroline Dhavernas) about encountering Dolarhyde (Richard Armitage) at the Brooklyn Museum.
 Graham deduces that Lecter (Mads Mikkelsen) knows about him, as he directed him to The Great Red Dragon paintings.

 Through the phone, Dolarhyde has another session with Lecter.
 Dolarhyde claims that "The Great Red Dragon" is motivating him to kill Reba (Rutina Wesley).
 Lecter convinces him that he can please the Dragon by killing someone else.
-As Dolarhyde takes an interest on Graham, Lecter tells him to kill him and his family.
+As Dolarhyde takes an interest in Graham, Lecter tells him to kill him and his family.
 That night, Dolarhyde hallucinates that he is becoming a dragon, with wings and a tail emerging from his body.
 He then watches home movies with Reba, whose blindness prevents her from seeing that he is watching Graham's family.
 The next day, Molly (Nina Arianda) discovers that their dogs have been poisoned but asks Walter (Gabriel Browning Rodriguez) not to tell Graham.

 Graham questions Lecter about "The Tooth Fairy", although Lecter claims not to know much about him.
 Lecter questions if he can see his own family as the next victims.
-He claims to know who is the next target but won't disclose it, stating that he doesn't let them die, is Graham who lets them.
-That night, Dolarhyde sneaks on Graham's house in order to kill his family.
+He claims to know who is the next target but won't disclose it, stating that he doesn't let them die, but rather Graham who lets them.
+That night, Dolarhyde sneaks into Graham's house in order to kill his family.
 However, Molly anticipates this and manages to make a distraction, allowing her and Walter to escape.
 They manage to stop a car but Dolarhyde kills the driver, forcing Molly to drive it herself.
 As she drives, Dolarhyde shoots her in the shoulder but they manage to escape, angering him.